-In the standard orientation, water starts dripping through the filter the second you pour.
-That cuts your real contact time and under-extracts the sugars that develop late in the steep.
+Right-side up, water starts seeping through the filter the moment it hits the bed.
+That shortens your real contact time and leaves the late-developing sugars stuck in the puck.

-Inverted, the chamber is sealed by the plunger at the bottom.
-Nothing drips.
-Every gram of water stays on the grounds for the full steep, pulling more dissolved solids — sugars, oils, and fines — into the cup.
-Higher solids equals more perceived sweetness and a thicker mouthfeel.
+Inverted, the plunger seals the bottom of the chamber.
+Nothing leaves.
+Every gram of water you pour stays on the grounds for the entire steep, pulling more dissolved solids (sugars, oils, fines) into the cup.
+Higher solids read on the tongue as sweetness and a thicker mouthfeel.

 Gear and Grind